NCIP/gdc-docs/docs/Data/Bioinformatics_Pipelines/DNA_Seq_Variant_Calling_Pipeline.md

 ## File Access and Availability

-Files from the GDC DNA-Seq analysis pipeline are available in the [GDC Data Portal](https://gdc-portal.nci.nih.gov) as BAMs, VCFs, and MAFs.
-Below is a description for all available data types and their respective file formats.
+Files from the GDC DNA-Seq analysis pipeline are available in the [GDC Data Portal](https://gdc-portal.nci.nih.gov) in BAM, VCF, and MAF formats.
+Descriptions are listed below for all available data types and their respective file formats.

 | Data Type | Description | File Format |